SylviaOne/Repo-hub/README.md

-## How come the stadium got hot after the game?
-Because all of the fans left.
+## A doll was recently found dead in a rice paddy.
+It's the only known instance of a nick nack paddy wack.